tosh7/multiple_languages_for_reverse_engineering/C/README.md

 $ ./a.out
 ```
 ## File
 This project need just one input number, then somehow culculate and output a new number.
-For more detail check [here](https://github.com/tosh7/multiple_languages_for_reverse_engineering/blob/main/C/main.c).
+For more detail, check [here](https://github.com/tosh7/multiple_languages_for_reverse_engineering/blob/main/C/main.c).
 If the attacker find how to culculate output value, attacker win.

 ## Results